-PARAGRAPH 17
+PARAGRAPH 15

-Paragraph 17 details the additional 2-month high seas-specific FAD closure period, with the exemption for those vessels flying the Kiribati flag when fishing in the high seas adjacent to the Kiribati exclusive economic zone, and Philippines' vessels operating in HSP#1 in accordance with Attachment 2.
-To evaluate the potential impact of fishing by vessels of these flags, we identified the level of fishing within each of the 2-month high seas closure periods in 2018, 2019, and 2020 and calculate the average across them (Table 11).
+Paragraph 15 details the additional 2-month high seas-specific FAD closure period, with the exemption for those vessels flying the Kiribati flag when fishing in the high seas adjacent to the Kiribati exclusive economic zone, and Philippines' vessels operating in HSP#1 in accordance with Attachment 2.
+To evaluate the potential impact of fishing by vessels of these flags, we identified the level of fishing within each of the 2-month high seas closure periods in 2018, 2019, 2020 and 2021 and calculate the average across them (Table 11).
 For Kiribati vessels, fishing activity in those months reflects that in neighbouring high seas areas.

 Table 11.
-Summary of FAD set effort and adjusted species catch taken within both additional two month high seas FAD closure periods, and the average fishing that might result, by Kiribati vessels in adjacent high seas areas (top) and Philippines vessels in HSP#1 (bottom) for 2018, 2019, 2020.
+Summary of FAD set effort and estimated species catch taken within both additional two month high seas FAD closure periods, and the average fishing that might result, by Kiribati vessels in adjacent high seas areas (top) and Philippines vessels in HSP#1 (bottom) for 2018, 2019, 2020 and 2021.